dgoppenheimer/md-sims/docs/course/lab00-preparation.md

 # Lab 00: Preparation for Molecular Dynamics

-*This article outlines the requirements you will need to begin using Jupyter notebooks and Google Colaboratory (Colab).*
+*This exercise prepares you for using Jupyter notebooks and Google Colaboratory (Colab).*

 ## Learning Objectives